adamtiger/ArticleOverviews/README.md

 # slr
-This repository contains the summary on articles.
+This repository contains summaries on articles.